wpilibsuite/frc-docs/source/docs/hardware/sensors/digital-inputs-hardware.rst

 A simple switch does not need to be powered, and thus only has two wires.
 Switches should be wired between the *signal* and the *ground* pins of the DIO port.
 When the switch circuit is open, the signal pin will float, and the pull-up resistor will ensure that it reads "high."
 When the switch circuit is closed, it will connect directly to the ground rail, and thus read "low."

 .. image:: images/digital-inputs-hardware/limit-switch-to-roborio.svg
-   :alt: Connecting a NO limit switch to a DIO channel of the roboRIO.
+   :alt: Connecting a normally open limit switch to a DIO channel of the roboRIO.

 Connecting a powered sensor to a DIO port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^